-Data type Data sources Online/ offline Usage of AI [†] Audience behavioural aspect Interview transcripts Al can be used to analyse transcripts.
-Text analytics, sentiment analysis and topic modelling techniques Capability Motivation Focus group discussions o) can extract key themes, emotional tones and specific points of interest.
-For instance, sentiment analysis can identify positive or negative sentiments in interview transcripts, while topic modelling can identify common themes that emerge in focus group discussions.
-Al can help streamline this traditionally labour-intensive process and add objectivity to the analysis.
-Qualitative data Open-ended survey responses Offline Q Online media Online NLP can be used to understand the tone and emotional context of news articles, social media posts and other forms of media.
+Data type Data sources Online/ offline Usage of AI Audience behavioural aspect Interview transcripts AI can be used to analyse transcripts.
+Text analytics, sentiment analysis and topic modelling techniques Focus group discussions Ð can extract key themes, emotional tones and specific points of interest.
+For instance, sentiment Capability Qualitative data Open-ended survey responses Offline in interview transcripts, while topic modelling can in interview transcripts, while topic modelling can identify common themes that emerge in focus group discussions.
+Al can help streamline this traditionally labour-intensive process and add objectivity to the Motivation QL Online media Online NLP can be used to understand the tone and emo- tional context of news articles, social media posts and other forms of media.
 Content analysis can be done, identifying trends and patterns and how topics or groups are represented in the media.
-Opportunity Motivation Cultural insights data Academic research NLP can be used for topic modelling, to aid understanding of cultural dynamics that affect the opportunities available to the audience.
-Ethnographic studies Offline NLP can be used to analyse interview transcripts, field notes and other text-based data to identify themes, sentiments and patterns.
+Opportunity Motivation Academic research NLP can be used for topic modelling, to aid under- standing of cultural dynamics that affect the oppor- tunities available to the audience.
+Cultural insights data Ethnographic studies Offline NLP can be used to analyse interview transcripts, field notes and other text-based data to identify themes, sentiments and patterns.
 Computer vision can be used to analyse visual data like photographs or videos, to aid understanding of cultural factors.
-Opportunity Motivation Media analysis Online or offline See 'Online media' analysis above.
+Opportunity Motivation Cult Media analysis Online or offline See 'Online media' analysis above.
 This can reveal cultural biases and norms that may influence the opportunities available to the audience, and their motivation.
 Social media data Publicly available posts and comments on platforms (X (Twitter), Facebook, Instagram, Telegram, VK, TikTok, etc.) Online NLP can be used to analyse sentiments and stances to gauge public opinion, attitudes and emotions related to topics.
 Motivation